Jon Mikl Thor: Music career

 Thor started the concept Thor in 1973.
 He combined strength feats, props, costumes and showmanship with music: his feats included bending solid steel bars in his teeth and having solid concrete blocks smashed off his chest with a sledgehammer.
 Jon Thor created the "THOR T in Shield Logo" in 1973 which would become the copyright and trademark for the band.
 Thor toured Canada and the US throughout the 1970s and 1980s.
 In 1976, Thor performed on American national television with his appearance on The Merv Griffin Show.

 Shortly after, Jon recorded the album Keep the Dogs Away in 1976–77 through his own company God Of Thunder Productions.
 The album was licensed to RCA and released in early 1978.
-Jon appeared on the cover artwork as "Thor The Rock Warrior", holding back four dobermans.
-In February 1984 Thor performed at the Marquee in London, England, to great reaction from the audience which included Jimmy Page of Led Zeppelin.
+Jon appeared on the cover artwork as "Thor The Rock Warrior", holding back four dobermanns.
+In February 1984 Thor performed at the Marquee in London, England, to an audience which included Jimmy Page of Led Zeppelin.
 The review in Kerrang magazine proclaimed "He Came, He Thor, He Conquered".
-The reception of that show launched Thor's career to a new level.
 He then licensed recordings to Albion Records.
 Albion released songs such as "Thunder On the Tundra" and "Let the Blood Run Red" which went to number one on the UK Rock Chart.
-Thor toured throughout the UK performing at such concerts as the Great Yarmouth Festival and released albums such as Only the Strong (1986) and Recruits - Wild in the Streets (1986).
+Thor toured throughout the UK performing at such concerts as the Great Yarmouth Festival and released albums such as Only the Strong (1986) and Recruits – Wild in the Streets (1986).

 In 1987, Jon Thor retired from live performances and started to write and produce films as well as forming his own record label.
 By 1997 he had returned to the recording studio and started to make live appearances with the release of Ride of the Chariots.
 More albums followed from 1998 to 2009.
 In 2004 Jon Thor was voted one of the top 100 greatest frontmen of all time in Classic Rock Magazine by an international panel of journalists as.
 In 2005 Thor signed with Smog Veil Records and released Thor Against the World followed by Devastation of Musculation in 2006.

 In 2009, Thor signed on to the label Vulcan Sky Records, and released the albums Steam Clock (2009) and Sign of the V and re-released the 1983 EP Unchained.
 The same year he played with his former bandmates Steve Price, Mike Favata, and Ben Perman at the Sweden Rock Festival and Muskelrock Festival in Sweden and the Sauna Open Air Metal Festival in Tampere, Finland.